 Each city is different and will take some research to find the best parts of the city.

 We booked a car in Italy and it really gave us the freedom to explore the entire country.
 Starting in Venice and traveling down to the Amalfi Coast was our path.
 It really was a fabulous way to travel.
 If you are looking to book a car try Auto Europe for some really great deals.

 Booking Flights in Italy

 Sometimes it is just cheaper to fly in Europe compared to trains or driving.
 We rented our car in Venice and returned it in Naples.
 Booking a flight from Naples to Venice was the right choice for us as it was really cheap.
 We love using Ryan Air and Easy Jet.
 They are budget airlines and are great for cheap flights.

 Book Trains In Italy

 Some trains can be booked the day of.
 However, knowing the routes you want to use is helpful when you are ready to buy your ticket.
-You can check out this website for more information- Click Here for the website
+Use the official website for more information.

 Here is some helpful information about booking trains:

 - During busy season you may want to book a few days ahead of time